-The normalization step does introduce an overhead.
-To keep that at minimum, whenever possible we leverage information cached in registers.
-For example, in Fig. 6(b), when line 6 executes it updates variable sum with the value of variable tmp, which is stored in a register.
-If the value is still available in a register, the operation in line 8 may simply access that instead of re-loading the value from main memory.
+The normalization step introduces an overhead.
+To reduce that, whenever possible we leverage information cached in registers.
+For example, in Fig. 6(b), the value for sum stored in a register in line 6 may be picked up later in line 8, instead of re-loading the value from main memory.
 Applying this kind of optimization is, however, not always possible, as the content of registers may be overwritten by other instructions that execute in between.
 In Sec.
-6 we provide evidence that, despite the overhead of the normalization passes, ALFRED programs are more energy-efficient than their regular counterparts.
+6 we prove that, despite the overhead of normalization, ALFRED programs are more energy-efficient than their regular counterparts.